JFinnTeacher/Onshape-Boat-Tutorial/main.typ

 ],
 [#warning[Failing to select the origin point when starting the sketch will result an under-defined sketch that does not align with the default geometry of the model.
 This can cause issues later down the line in more complex models, and should be avoided whenever possible.]

 Now that we have shape, we can add dimensions.
-Select the `Dimension` from the right side of the toolbar.
+Select the `Dimension` tool from the right side of the toolbar.
 Your mouse should once again change to a cross-hair.
 Click on the left side of the rectangle, and then click off to the side as seen in @rect-dim.])